 All we can do now is just wait and see.
 Well, this will be the new Udemy Instructor Revenue Share Model.

-You may like to learn about Skillshare sponsorship and affiliate program.
+You may also like to learn about Skillshare sponsorship and affiliate program.